splintered-reality/py_trees/doc/background.rst

 .. note:: Behaviour trees are a decision making engine often used in the gaming industry.

-Others include hierarchical finite state machines, task networks, scripting engines all of which have various pros and cons.
+Others include hierarchical finite state machines, task networks, and scripting engines, all of which have various pros and cons.
 Behaviour trees sit somewhere in the middle of these allowing you a good blend of purposeful planning towards goals with enough reactivity to shift in the presence of important events.
 They are also wonderfully simple to compose.